yegor256/blog/_posts/2014/nov/2014-11-24-principles-of-bug-tracking.md

 [requirements]({% pst 2015/nov/2015-11-10-ten-mistakes-in-specs %}), etc.

-Every bug report should follow the same simple formula: "This is what we *have*, this is what we *should have* instead, so fix it".
+Every bug report should follow the same simple formula: "This is what we *have*, this is what we *should have* instead, so fix it."
 Every ticket, be it a bug, a task, a question, or a suggestion, should be formatted in this way.
 By submitting it, you're asking the project to move from point A to point B. Something is not right at point A, and it will be much better for all of us to be